 2 / Year

 Private: $1500 / m

 Shared: $800 / m

 *A chapter can be 4 or 6 weeks in any one country, depending on how long the tribe is staying there!
 For members who choose more than one chapter, each chapter costs less.

 You can choose any location you want

-You can make your choice when you join or later
+You can decide your first location when you join, or later